-Tucked between Bainbridge Island, Bremerton and Kitsap Peninsula, Illahee State Park occupies prime beachfront on Port Orchard Bay.
+Tucked between Bainbridge Island and Bremerton on the Kitsap Peninsula, Illahee State Park occupies prime beachfront on Port Orchard Bay.

 A dense, verdant forest backs a shell-strewn beach at this classic state park, where a dock and a boat launch allow visitors to arrive by water or land.
 The fishing, crabbing and shellfish harvesting are superb, and the summertime waters are warm and inviting for swimmers, divers, paddlers and water skiers.

-A playground, a softball field, horseshoe pits and volleyball courts await, ensuring fun for everyone in the family.
-A memorial featuring two large naval guns honors the park’s founder, Earl Hawkins, and the young men of Bremerton who lost their lives in World War I. Other activities include geocaching and metal detecting.
+A playground, softball field, horseshoe pits and volleyball courts await, ensuring fun for everyone in the family.
+A memorial featuring two large naval guns honors the park’s founder, Earl Henry Harkins, and the young men of Bremerton who lost their lives in World War I. Other activities include geocaching and metal detecting.

 Pitch a tent or park an RV for a few days for a relaxing break at this Puget Sound beach park.